DANNYDEE93/Deployment5/README.md

 *Copy the public key from the file id_rsa.pub*
-*Paste the key in /home/ubuntu/.ssh/authorized_keys file in the web application server* *As the Jenkins user in the applicaiton server, run the command below to test the SSH connection into the web application server:*
+*Paste the key in /home/ubuntu/.ssh/authorized_keys file in the web application server* *As the Jenkins user in the applicaiton server, run the command below to test the SSH connection to ensure that the Jenkinsfile will allow me to ssh, copy and run files onto the web application server :*
 **ssh ubuntu@public_ip_address**

 ![](https://github.com/DANNYDEE93/Deployment5/blob/main/static/images/ssh%20connection.png)